Fees & Scholarships

-As the MSc Finance & Investments Advanced programme is a 16-month programme, the tuition fee will have to be paid for all 16 months.
+MSc Finance & Investments Advanced programme is a 16-month programme.
 The expected total for non-EEA students is therefore approximately €31,066 (including the additional one-time fee of €8,000) for the duration of this programme and for students coming from within the EEA approximately €10 674 (also including the one-time fee).
 Please note that the tuition fee is subject to change.

 Merit based scholarships are available for students with an excellent academic record and will be awarded in collaboration with our corporate partners.
 Scholarships will be granted based on prior academic excellence, motivation and performance during the selection interview.
-Applicants can apply for this scholarship by uploading a scholarship application letter to the scholarship section in our online application form.
+Applicants can apply for this scholarship by uploading a scholarship application letter in the scholarship section of the online application form.
 The scholarship application letter should explain why you believe you deserve this award.
 Information regarding the amount granted in scholarships will be communicated along with the official admissions statement.

 Student loans for EEA students